SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 I guess that I may download samba via `brew`, not use the default samba of mac.

+Maybe, I should share the folder under system directory on Mac with VM debian.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS